BlakeGeo/React-Portfolio/README.md

 - [Contact](#contact)

 ## Installation
-💾 This website portfolio requires no installation and can be viewed by following clicking [here](https://blakegeo.github.io/React-Portfolio/).
+💾 This website portfolio requires no installation and can be viewed by clicking [here](https://blakegeo.github.io/React-Portfolio/).

 ## Built With